mrbenzu/Ticket.Manager/README.md

 ### Testing and Quality Assurance:

-- **Unit Tests:** We have comprehensive unit tests in place to ensure the correctness of individual components and functionalities within each microservice.
+- **Unit Tests:** We have comprehensive unit tests in place to ensure the correctness of individual business logic use cases and functionalities within each microservice.

 - **Integration Tests:** Integration tests are performed to validate the interaction and behavior of multiple microservices working together.